SauravSewparsad/HTML-CSS-/README.md

 --------------------------

 With the summarry of the current units done i then proceeded to complete the tutorial video for the rest of the day.

+Day 2: In day 2 i decided to begin working on the website for my groups project.
+I started with the home page that will have a navigation bar, a video and an about us section.
+Me and my group originally decided on a hotel booking system and then decided to change it because more groups were doing the same thing.
+We changed to a restaurant website that will let the user book a table or ask for delivery.

+Close to the evening i created the home page as well as the menu for the website.
+For now me and my team decided to focus on the delivery aspect of the website.
+I then pushed the project to github so everyone else can have access to the project.

+Day 3: Coming back to the office the team created a login and registration page for the website.
+After looking at the improvements with the website, we held another group meeting and talked about what would be added.
+After talking about what to add, i then volenteered to create the power point for the presentation and i spent the whole day looking for a good presentation to create and help with bug fixing.

+Day 4: Today we ran into a problem with push and pulling commits from git hub but apon further inspection it was a device error because everyone else in the group could submit so that problem was sorted after helping set the person up on local computer.
+The i spent the rest of the day creating the power point.

+Day 5: Today the gourp and i finished up the website and began working on what we were going to say, luckily the presentation was moved to monday so we had more time to practice.
+While my group members worked on what to say for the presentation i kept working on the power point eager to finish it today.